DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/gpu/vm-vgpu.md

 Note: This step is only required when using NVIDIA vGPU.
 If you plan to use GPU passthrough only, skip this section.

-Follow these steps to build the vGPU Manager image and push it to the image repository:
+Follow these steps to build the vGPU Manager image and push it to the container registry:

 1. Download the vGPU software from the NVIDIA Licensing Portal.